There was a confluence of events, without which we would not have fast fashion and its multitude of problems:

 Fast Fashion: Quicker and Cheaper

-Where fast fashion becomes really dangerous is in the message that we, as consumers, are sending to the companies that make it: that we don’t care as long as it’s cheaper, always cheaper.
+Where fast fashion becomes really dangerous is in the message that we, as consumers, are sending to the companies that make it.
+By demanding lower prices, we are saying that we don’t care as long as it’s cheaper, always cheaper.
 But clothes cost to make what they cost to make, and if you’re not paying that price, somebody else is.
 Aside from the environmental and animal welfare costs, there is also the cost of human suffering.

-In first world countries we have government agencies that oversee our safety, but in many of the countries where fashion is made, those services are underfunded, corrupt, or non-existent.
-The workers are forced to perform in unsafe working conditions, ingest and inhale unsafe levels of toxins, and sometimes even live in the factories, with little rest and no life outside of work.
+In first world countries we have government agencies that oversee our safety.
+However, in many of the countries where fashion is made, those services are underfunded, corrupt, or non-existent.
+Managers force employees to perform in unsafe working conditions, ingest and inhale unsafe levels of toxins, and sometimes even live in the factories.
+There is little rest and no life outside of work.

 Of the 117 people that perished in the fire, 69 of them worked on the second floor.
 Small, crowded aisles and tripping hazards kept those 69 people from reaching an exit.
 Many of them were probably mid-seam on a shirt or a pair of pants when it started…

-It was on the 11th anniversary of the September 11th terrorist attacks when over 300 people lost their lives in two factories in Pakistan.
+It was on the 11th anniversary of the September 11 terrorist attacks when over 300 people lost their lives in two factories in Pakistan.
 Just like Dhaka and Rana Plaza, conditions were so terrible that deaths were largely due to the stampede.
-If you’ve ever worked in a building in the US that has fire drills, you may be wondering how could people that work together every day be so callous in an emergency situation?
+Picturing your own workplace, you may be wondering how could people that work together every day be so callous in an emergency situation?
 Exits were blocked, rows between equipment cluttered with debris, and the way out remained elusive.
-Another 600 people were seriously injured, many with extensive burns, and all I can think is, how many of them wished they’d never left the building?
+Another 600 people were seriously injured, many with extensive burns.
+And all I can think is, how many of them wished they’d never left the building?

 Did We Learn Anything?